 - Active symptomatic ischemic heart disease, myocardial infarction or congestive heart failure within the past year.
-If echo is obtained the LVEF should exceed 40%.
+If echo is obtained the left ventricular ejection fraction (LVEF) should exceed 40%.

 - Serious concomitant medical illnesses that would jeopardize the patient's ability to receive the regimen with reasonable safety.

-- HIV positive patients with advanced immune supression and evidence of HIV resistant to all combinations of antiretroviral therapy considered at high risk of non lymphoma related death within 12-months due to other AIDS complications should not be enrolled on the study.
+- HIV positive patients with advanced immune suppression and evidence of HIV resistant to all combinations of antiretroviral therapy considered at high risk of non lymphoma related death within 12-months due to other acquired immunodeficiency syndrome (AIDS) complications should not be enrolled on the study.